UOIT-2017-SOFE2715U-2/Assignment1/README.md

-Develope an algorithm to solve the N Queen problem.
+Develop an algorithm to solve the N Queen problem.

 The N Queen problem is as follow:
 Place n queens in n x n chessboard such that no queen is attacking another queen.